gbbns/static.gbbns.co/content/notes/til.md

 tags: ["notes", "til"]
 draft: false
 title: "Today I Learnt"
-date: 2017-07-12T18:22:41+01:00
+date: 2017-08-02T18:22:41+01:00
 description: ""
 type: "note"
 ---
-That it's important to take time out of your schedule and make sure that you keep regular contact with friends.
+As hard and fast as modern life is, I think that it's important to take time out of your schedule and make sure that you keep regular contact with friends.
+I like to think that I'm better than most at this.
+I do overthink the reasons why people don't reciprocate this, but hey.
+People.